New Zealand Tax Rates and Tips for US Expats

 When discussing expat taxes, it’s always worth mentioning the continuing US tax obligations.
 Every US citizen is required to file an annual US tax return regardless of where they live in the world.

 Beyond this, Americans living in New Zealand may also owe certain taxes to their new host country.
-Let’s take a look at the details of expat taxes in New Zealand.
+Let’s examine the details of expat taxes in New Zealand.

 Who Has to File Taxes in New Zealand?